MicrosoftDocs/cloud-adoption-framework/docs/manage/considerations/commitment.md

 When the IT team that's responsible for cloud operations calculates the relative return on operations management costs, they should complete the previously mentioned prerequisites and assume a minimum level of management for all workloads.

 The next commitment that your business should make is to accept the costs that are associated with the baseline-managed offering.

-**Does your business agree to invest in the baseline offering to meet the minimum standards of cloud operations?**
+Determine whether your business agrees to invest in the baseline offering to meet the minimum standards of cloud operations.

 If your business doesn't agree to that level of management, you must create a solution so that your business can proceed.
 Ensure that your solution doesn't materially affect the cloud operations of other workloads.